radar/guides/contributing.md

 ### [Geminabox](https://github.com/cwninja/geminabox)

-Need simple RubyGem hosting?
+Need simple RubyGems hosting?
 Geminabox can do that!
 This project provides an easy to setup way to host RubyGems internally and allow uploading of gems without much hassle.